NREL/OpenStudio-ERI/docs/source/software_connection.rst

 ******************

 A single ``Appliances/Refrigerator`` element may be specified.

+If there are multiple refrigerators, the total energy consumption of all refrigerators/freezers shall be used along with the location that represents the majority of power consumption.

 The efficiency of the refrigerator must be entered as ``RatedAnnualkWh``.

 HPXML Cooking Range/Oven
 ************************

 A single pair of ``Appliances/CookingRange`` and ``Appliances/Oven`` elements may be specified.

 The ``FuelType`` of the range and whether it ``IsInduction``, as well as whether the oven ``IsConvection``, must be provided.

 HPXML Lighting